martcoder/ann_evolutionary_algorithm/README.md

 evolutionary techniques such as elitism, breeding through tournaments, and mutation with probability.

-The algorithm itself is implemented in C.
+The algorithm itself is implemented in C. The artifical neural networks are feed-forward ANNs.

 Some python scripts are also present as they were useful in automatically generating hundreds of struct declarations in the C code file (as C doesn't have dynamic arrays, the approach taken was to declare the